Here is an excellent short introduction to the theology of Latour by the ever-wonderful John Reader: do check it out.

 I’ve written a brief review here.

 The argument I have been advancing on this blog has centred on the claim that religious categories are essential to Latour’s philosophical project.
-Modernity, notwithstanding its claims, is ‘religious’ because it leverages categories of transcendence to secure its political hegemony over minority collectives in the world.
-Modernity is always making a move upwards to the transcendent, and then using what it finds there to secure its own epistemology as unified, de-animated, indisputable, and so on.
-This is where it gets its understanding of ‘Nature’, ‘Society’, ‘the Economy’, and so on.
-The movement up and down is associated with the being of ‘the crossed-out God of Modernity” as Latour presents it in We Have Never Been Modern.
+For Latour modernity, notwithstanding its claims, is “religious” in form because it leverages categories of transcendence to secure its political hegemony over minority collectives in the world.
+Modernity is always making a move upwards to the transcendent, then, and using what it finds there to secure its own epistemology as “unified”, “de-animated”, “indisputable”, and so on.
+This is how it procures and leverages the transcendent epistemological categories of “Nature”, “Society”, “the Economy”, and so on.
+The movement up and down is associated with the being of “the crossed-out God of Modernity” as Latour presents it in We Have Never Been Modern.

-Latour’s analysis of Modernity as ‘religious’ can be applied to our contemporary situation, and in particular to our cherished ideology of secularism.
-This is the ideology that Latour claims has become ubiquitous in what he loosely describes as ‘Europe’ or ‘the West’.
-Latour considers the phenomenon of ‘Western’ secularism as failing according to its own definition.
+Latour’s analysis of Modernity as an ersatz religion or religiosity can be applied to our contemporary situation, and in particular to our cherished ideology of secularism.
+This is the ideology that Latour claims has become ubiquitous in what he loosely describes as “Europe” or “the West”.
+Latour considers the phenomenon of “Western” secularism to be failing according to its own definition.

 Secularism as a norm, as the natural default position prior to individual life choices, as the eternal condition upon which constructive choices can be made